Where to Stay in Istanbul: 7 Best Areas & Hotels (2026)

 Luxury (US$170 and up)

-- The Wings Hotel Istanbul – This upscale hotel offers a view over the water, features a garden, a restaurant and bar, and provides room service, 24-hour front desk, and airport transfers.
+• The Wings Hotel Istanbul – This upscale hotel offers a water view, features a garden, a restaurant and bar, and provides room service, a 24-hour front desk, and airport transfers.

 Mid-range (from US$100 to US$170)

-- Royal Tophane – Each of the rooms is air-conditioned and with a private bathroom, and hotel guests also gain access to a 24/7 front desk, a currency exchange, and concierge services.
+• Royal Tophane – Each room is air-conditioned and has a private bathroom, and hotel guests also have access to a 24/7 front desk, currency exchange, and concierge services.

 Budget (up to US$100)